-Having this information stored in one places makes it easier for healthcare staff to treat you in an emergency, or when your GP practice is closed.
+Having this information stored in one place makes it easier for healthcare staff to treat you in an emergency, or when your GP practice is closed.

-You can choose to opt out of either or both of these schemes.
+You can choose to opt out of this scheme.
 Please click on the tab below and complete the attached document and return it to The Limes Medical Centre reception where we will code your medical records accordingly.
-Please note if you receive care ay any other hospitals then you will need to contact them directly.
+Please note if you receive care at any other hospitals then you will need to contact them directly.

-The shingles vaccine is given as a single injection for anyone aged 70 or 79.
+The shingles vaccine is given as a single injection into the upper arm.
 Unlike the flu jab, you'll only need to have the vaccination once and you can have it at any time of the year.